The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 1. Can I choose my care provider?

-Yes, you have the right to choose your care provider.
-Your local authority can provide information and advice to help you make an informed decision.
+Yes — you have the right to choose.
+Your local authority can give you information and advice to help you find a provider that fits your needs and preferences.

 1. How can I make a complaint about Adult Social Care services?